How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 Here's what actually matters: while the flight itself takes under an hour, you're looking at 3–4 hours door-to-door once you factor in getting to the airport, check-in, security, and transport on arrival.

-Real Pricing (2026): Book at least one month to two weeks ahead to score tickets in the $18-$45 range.
-Last-minute bookings typically cost $60-$105.
-The cheapest days are Tuesdays, Wednesdays, and Saturdays, with October and January offering the lowest fares overall.
+Book at least one month to two weeks ahead to score tickets in the $18–$45 range.
+Last-minute bookings typically cost $60–$105.

 You're prone to seasickness